elliotf/reprap-household-misc/README.md

-# reprap-handles
+# reprap-household-misc

-Printable parametric handles, because the handles on the laundry doors fell apart.
+Miscellaneous things that I've designed for use around the house